niko-greb/demo_filesystem/README.md

         - Some illegal signs — "{name}: illegal entry name!"
     - ls — complete
-        - is going to update with type of content for now only ls has only Directory
+        - is going to update with type of content for now ls has only Directory